bansallawyers12/outlook-web/README.md

 ## Usage Guide

 ### 1) Create or connect an email account
-- Go to `Accounts > Create` and choose either:
+- Go to `Accounts > Create`, choose **Brevo**, and provide:
-  - OAuth (Zoho): Click "Connect with Zoho", complete consent, and save
-  - Password auth: Enter IMAP/SMTP credentials (for supported providers)
+  - The sending address you own inside Brevo
+  - Your Brevo SMTP key (generate under SMTP & API → API Keys)
-- Use "Test Connection" and/or "Test Authentication" before saving.
+- Use "Test Connection" / "Test Authentication" to verify DNS + credentials.

 ### 2) Synchronize emails
+- Configure Brevo's inbound parse webhook to deliver to `/api/brevo/inbound`.
-- Navigate to `Emails > Sync` for the chosen account.
+- New messages are stored automatically; use `Emails > Sync` to filter/search the stored data (no polling required).
-- Optionally specify folder, limit, or date range.
-- Start sync and monitor progress; errors appear in logs and UI.
-- **Local Storage**: All synced emails are automatically saved to local folders for offline access.
+- **Local Storage**: All inbound emails are automatically saved to local folders/S3 for offline access.

 ### 3) View and manage emails
 - **Dashboard Interface**: Modern email management with advanced search and filtering capabilities